scampion/Free-and-Open-source-software-licenses/slides.md

 <br>

-### Severals roles and point of views when we are talking about licenses
+### Several roles and point of views when we are talking about licenses
 <br>
 #### **Provider** : You create a software and define the license associated
 <br>